The Last Edition: Plot

 The story starts by introducing us to Tom McDonald, a pressman and the assistant foreman in the San Francisco Chronicle pressroom.
 Tom finds out he was passed over for the job of press foreman.
 The job was given to a younger man.
-Though disappointed, he takes solace knowing his son Ray McDonald has a good job in the district attorney's office.
+Though disappointed, he takes solace in knowing his son Ray McDonald has a good job in the district attorney's office.
 Tom also has a daughter – Polly.

 Clarence Walker a reporter for The Chronicle works in the same building as Tom.
 Clarence secretly admires Polly McDonald.
 Currently, Clarence is also working on a hot story about a gang of bootleggers.
 The bootleggers feel Clarence is getting too close to their operations.
 They devise a plan to throw Clarence off their track.
 They create a news diversion by setting up another hot story for Clarence to follow.
 They frame prominent attorney Ray McDonald on a bribery charge.